Cricut machines for absolute beginners

 Find Christy on @theappalachianhome on Instagram.

-We asked Stacy a Cricut Expert from 'Love that Bug' to let us know what she loves about the Cricut -
+We also spoke to Stacy, a Cricut Expert from 'Love that Bug', and asked her to let us know what she loves about the Cricut.

 I love the ease of use with the Cricut machines and the Design Space program.
 Also all of the materials that Cricut offers.
 There is something for every Crafter’s need!

-This video from Stacy shows the process of creating a simple card.
-We'd also recommend following her YouTube channel for lots of help and ideas with your Cricut.
+This video from Lou shows the process of creating a simple shaker card with Cricut.

 Can I upload my own images with Cricut?